Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: Numerical results

 Additionally, the polarity of SDE may be also reversed when scanning $B$ from the positive to negative direction, see Fig.~\ref{FIG5}.
-At these cases, the system is initially prepared at $m \geq 0$ for $n=640$ [Figs.~\ref{FIG5}(a,e)], $n=560$ [Figs.~\ref{FIG5}(b,f)], $n=510$ [Figs.~\ref{FIG5}(c,g)] and $n=480$ [Figs.~\ref{FIG5}(d,h)].
+At these cases, the system is initially prepared at $m \geq 0$ for $n=640$ [Figs.~\ref{FIG5}(a,e)], $n=560$ [Figs.~\ref{FIG5}(b,f)], $n=510$ [Figs.~\ref{FIG5}(c,g)] and $n=480$ [Figs.~\ref{FIG5}(d,h)], respectively.
 Then, we apply and scan $h_{B} \propto B$ from positive to negative (dark green arrows).
 For $n=640$, since no valley polarization appears without the external magnetic field ($h_{B}=0$), both the sign of $h^{0}_{vt}$ and the polarity of SDE correlates well with $h_{B}$ [Figs.~\ref{FIG5}(a,e)].
-For the case of $n=560$ and $n=510$, a sudden sign change of $h_{vt}^{0}$ appears as $h_{B}$ reaches about $-0.0027$ [Fig.~\ref{FIG5}(b)] and $-0.007$ [Fig.~\ref{FIG5}(c)], respectively.
+For the case of $n=560$ and $n=510$, a sudden sign change of $h_{vt}^{0}$ appears as $h_{B}$ reaches about $-0.0027$ [Fig.~\ref{FIG5}(b)] and $-0.007$ [Fig.~\ref{FIG5}(c)].
 This switching could also reverse the polarity of SDE in Fig.~\ref{FIG5}(f).
 Note that the switching of $h_{vt}^{0}$ in Fig.~\ref{FIG5}(c) is so large that $j_{c\pm}$ disappears in Fig.~\ref{FIG5}(g).
 Similar to Fig.~\ref{FIG4}, the number of $j_{c}$ also varies with $h_{B}$ which manifests the transformation of types of SDE [Figs.~\ref{FIG5}(f,g)].
-When the initial valley splitting field $h_{v}^{0}$ without $h_{B}$ is too large for $n=480$ ($h^{0}_{v} > 0.2$), a small variation of magnetic field is not enough to switch total valley splitting field $h^{0}_{vt}$ [Fig.~\ref{FIG5}(d)].
+Since the initial valley splitting field $h_{v}^{0}$ for $h_{B} = 0$ is too large for $n=480$, a small variation of magnetic field is not enough to switch total valley splitting field $h^{0}_{vt}$ [Fig.~\ref{FIG5}(d)].
 But the superconducting phase gradually transforms from an extreme nonreciprocity with two positive $j_{c}$ to the re-entrant superconductivity with four $j_{c}$ and then to the conventional SDE with $j_{c+}>0 , j_{c-}<0$ [Fig.~\ref{FIG5}(h)].

-In summary, our results in Fig.~\ref{FIG4} and Fig.~\ref{FIG5} both demonstrate that the extreme nonreciprocity can occur and be adjusted by the variation of the electron occupation $n$ and the external magentic field $B$.
-Additionally, our results are robust to changes in system size (see Appendix D).
+In summary, our results in Fig.~\ref{FIG4} and Fig.~\ref{FIG5} both demonstrate that the extreme nonreciprocity can occur and be adjusted by the variation of the electron occupation $n$ and the external magnetic field $B$.
+Additionally, our results are robust to changes in system size (see Appendix.~\ref{SEC-F}).